ibm-cloud-docs/appid/enterprise.md

 {:codeblock: .codeblock}
 {:tip: .tip}

-# Enterprise
+# SAML
 {: #enterprise}

-If you already have an existing user repository and a certified way to authenticate users to your internal systems you can configure the {{site.data.keyword.appid_full}} service to use an enterprise identity provider.
-{: shortdesc}

-## Understanding SAML
-{: #saml}

-SAML is an open standard for exchanging authentication and authorization data between an identity provider who asserts the user identity and a service provider who consumes the user identity information.
+Security Assertion Markup Language (SAML) is an open standard for exchanging authentication and authorization data between an identity provider who asserts the user identity and a service provider who consumes the user identity information.
 {: shortdesc}

 {{site.data.keyword.appid_short_notm}} functions as a service provider and initiates a single sign on (SSO) login to a third-party provider such as Active Directory Federation Services.
 The <a href="http://saml.xml.org/saml-specifications" target="blank">SAML <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> protocol supports different profiles and bind options. {{site.data.keyword.appid_short_notm}} supports the web browser SSO profile, with HTTP Post binding.